leigh-hackspace/website-hugo/content/blog/2024/raspberrypi-32channel-adc/index.md

 As you can see this is much more appealing and make is significantly easier to see the connection orientation and what the jumpers are for.
 I used red for positive, black for negative and yellow for signal.
 I matched the orientation to the sensor I had.

+{{< image src="images/pcb_on_pi.jpg" width="150x" height="200x" class="is-pulled-right" title="">}}

+When the Hat is on the Raspberry PI it looks nice and compact ready to be used.

+This little project helped me learn quite a bit about the Raspberry PI and how relatively straight forward it is to build something for it.
+I am working on a couple of new HATs for the next part of my hydroponics set up so will post what they involve when they are done.